csc-training/esiwace-summerschool-2024/B1/L1/docs/Classical_NWP.md

 ![](img/parameterizations.png)
 </div>

+# "Dynamics" and "Physics" - recap
+- "Dynamics" is the dynamical core of the model
+  - the equations of motion, continuity equation etc.
+  - large scale resolved processes
+  - advection, pressure gradients, Coriolis force

+- "Physics"
+  - same scale processes, the efffects of which on the dynamics is parameterized

-# Building the physical processes into a model
+# Building the dynamics and physics into a model
 - Need to use physical principles as accurately as possible while still producing the forecasts in time
 - Many difficult to choices / compromises need to be made
 - Often relates to the mathematical methods used to integrate the equations forward in time